-The MySQL Enterprise Agent and MySQL Enterprise Service Manager use the unique host ID,
+The MySQL Enterprise Monitor Agent and MySQL Enterprise Service Manager use the unique host ID, stored within the

 %s: [%s] the hostid from mysql.inventory doesn't match our agent's host-id (%s != %s) We assume that this is a cloned host and shutdown now.
 Please TRUNCATE TABLE mysql.inventory on this mysql-instance and restart the agent.
 If this is a master for replication, please also run SET SQL_LOG_BIN = 0; first.

 To fix the problem, connect to the MySQL server using the credentials configured when you installed the agent, and then truncate the

 mysql> TRUNCATE mysql.inventory;

 mysql.inventorytable with the updated instance UUID and hostid information.

 If the MySQL Enterprise Monitor Agent is restarted after being terminated ungracefully (for example, by the kill command), you might see a